jpw1991/chebs-necromancy/README.md

 Date | Version | Notes
 --- | --- | ---
+21/07/2023 | 3.6.2 | fix bug where onePerPlayer was set to true for character drops, which would result in incorrect resource amounts getting refunded
 20/07/2023 | 3.6.1 | Add config option to make draugr quiet; update CVL to 2.1.1
 13/07/2023 | 3.6.0 | Try to make workers behave better; update CVL to 2.1.0 to prepare for upcoming changes 21/06/2023 | 3.5.2 | Treasure pylon checks that Piece is not null before processing container